Translated using DeepL

 6. Applied cryptography.
 Symmetric and asymmetric cryptography, differences and applications.
 Hashing functions and their applications.
 Digital signature: construction, non-repudiation, public key management, certification authorities and public key infrastructures.
 Authentication, authorization and access control.
 (PV079) ( Required for study according to the 2021/2022 or earlier control template)

 7. Programming, file organization and administration.
 UNIX system: kernel architecture, kernel memory model.
 Program: start and exit, arguments, environment variables.
 Process: process attributes, process states, communication between processes (pipes, signals, reliable signals).
-Indexing and hashing: B+ trees, linear and extensible hashing, locally sensitive hashing (LSH).
-File system: principles, data organization, external memory features, I/O operations, advanced I/O operations (multiplexing with select() and poll(), file locking, scatter-gather I/O, memory-mapped I/O operations), special files, distributed file systems.
-(PV065, PA152, PA212) (required for study under the 2021/2022 or earlier review template)
+Indexing and hashing: B+ trees, linear and extensible hashing.
+File system: principles, data organization, external memory features, I/O operations, advanced I/O operations (multiplexing using select() and poll(), file locking, scatter-gather I/O, memory-mapped I/O operations), special files, distributed file systems.
+(PV065, PA152) (required for study under the 2021/2022 or earlier review template)

 Specialization - Machine Learning and Artificial Intelligence

-1. Probability in computer science: discrete and continuous probability space.
-Random variable and its applications.
-Mean, variance (Markov and Chebyshev inequalities).
-Random processes, Markov chains.
-Information theory (entropy, mutual information), coding theory (Huffman coding, error channel capacity).
+1. Probability in computer science: definition of probability space.
+Random variable, definition and use, Markov and Chebyshev inequalities.
+Random processes, Markov chains (DTMC and CTMC), invariant distributions, ergodic theorem for DTMC.
+Information theory (entropy, mutual information), coding theory (Kraft and McMillan theorem, Huffman coding, error channel capacity theorem).

-2. Computational logic: Complexity and computability of satisfiability problem.
+2. Computational logic: complexity and quantifiability of the satisfiability problem.
 Resolution method in propositional and predicate logic.
 Prolog language, relational algebra and Datalog.
 Tableau proofs in propositional, predicate and modal logic.
 Natural deduction.
 Inductive inference in propositional logic.
 Bisimulation and temporal logics.
 (IA008)

 3. Natural language processing: corpora, language models.
 Automatic morphological and syntactic tagging.
 Text classification, information extraction.
 Recurrent neural networks for language modeling, sequence processing, transformers.
 Question answering, machine translation.
 (PA153)